Hammer: Construction and materials

-A traditional hand-held hammer consists of a separate head and a handle, which can be fastened together by means of a special wedge made for the purpose, or by glue, or both.
+A traditional hand-held hammer consists of a separate head and a handle, which can be fastened together by means of a special wedge made for the purpose or by glue.
 This two-piece design is often used to combine a dense metallic striking head with a non-metallic mechanical-shock-absorbing handle (to reduce user fatigue from repeated strikes).
 If wood is used for the handle, it is often hickory or ash, which are tough and long-lasting materials that can dissipate shock waves from the hammer head.
 Rigid fiberglass resin may be used for the handle; this material does not absorb water or decay but does not dissipate shock as well as wood.

 A loose hammer head is considered hazardous due to the risk of the head becoming detached from the handle while being swung becoming a dangerous uncontrolled projectile.
 Wooden handles can often be replaced when worn or damaged; specialized kits are available covering a range of handle sizes and designs, plus special wedges and spacers for secure attachment.

 Some hammers are one-piece designs made mostly of a single material.
 A one-piece metallic hammer may optionally have its handle coated or wrapped in a resilient material such as rubber for improved grip and to reduce user fatigue.

 The hammer head may be surfaced with a variety of materials including brass, bronze, wood, plastic, rubber, or leather.
 Some hammers have interchangeable striking surfaces, which can be selected as needed or replaced when worn out.